monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 A lot of extension libraries<sup>[2]</sup> exists for mruby.
 In context of this document, one of the more amusing is an extension that allows mruby to execute Lua<sup>[3]</sup>.

 Like Lua, mruby only provides the core of a script language.
-It appears that many expected features, like e.g. convienient file and directory handling, environment manipulation and errno, are provided by community libraries.
+It appears that many expected features, like e.g. convenient file and directory handling, environment manipulation and errno, are provided by community libraries.

-While mruby promises ruby compatibility, a blog post from 2014<sup>4</sup> complains about the hartaches of porting ruby code to mruby.
+While mruby promises ruby compatibility, a blog post from 2014<sup>4</sup> complains about the heartaches of porting ruby code to mruby.

 An example from the blog: